Foundation Crack Repair

 Naturally occurring disasters like earthquakes, hurricanes, and floods can do significant damage to basement foundation.
 Earthquakes are ground shifts that can rattle or split your foundation, causing cracks.

-Hurricanes and floods pour excess water into the soil around your foundation, which can put a lot of pressure on basement foundation and leave you in need of foundation crack repair.
+Hurricanes and floods pour excess water into the soil around your foundation, which can put a lot of pressure on basement foundation and leave you in need of crack repair.

 Heavy rainfall or snowmelt can inundate the soil around home foundation, causing it to expand and put pressure on the foundation, which can lead to cracking.